michel-kraemer/citeproc-java/index.md

 provider.addDatabase(db);

 CSL citeproc = new CSL(provider, "ieee");
-provider.registerCitationItems(CSL);
 {% endhighlight %}

 Now you can use the CSL processor as described above.
+You can even call the `registerCitationItems(CSL)` method to generate a bibliography that contains all items from your BibTeX database.

+{% highlight java %}
+provider.registerCitationItems(citeproc);
+{% endhighlight %}

 Output formats
 --------------